EIC-Detector/eic-rcf-utils/README.md

     -l,--dis-library-path                 specifies install path of compiled EICAnalysis DIS libraries -h,--help                             displays this message

-The script also has support for running the simulations through `Fun4ALL_EICAnalysis_DIS.C` as soon as they are done.The `-d` option is used to enable this.
+The script also has support for running the simulations through `Fun4All_EICAnalysis_DIS.C` as soon as they are done.The `-d` option is used to enable this.
 The path to the directory containing the file must be specified with `-a` if it does not match the default one specified in the script.
-The EICAnalysis module must be [compiled and installed](https://wiki.bnl.gov/sPHENIX/index.php/Example_of_using_DST_nodes) and the path to the `lib` directory in the install path of the module must be specified using `-l` if it does not match the default one specified in the script.
+The `EICAnalysis` module must be [compiled and installed](https://wiki.bnl.gov/sPHENIX/index.php/Example_of_using_DST_nodes) and the path to the `lib` directory in the install path of the module must be specified using `-l` if it does not match the default one specified in the script.

 ##### Examples
 Run a simulation of 10,000 events in batches of 100, storing the results into the directory `my-simulation`

     run-particle-gun.sh -n 10000 -b 100 -r my-simulation

-Run a simulation of 100 events in batches of 5, then run them through the `Fun4ALL_EICAnalysis_DIS.C` macro, storing the results into the directory `my-dis-analysis`.
+Run a simulation of 100 events in batches of 5, then run them through the `Fun4All_EICAnalysis_DIS.C` macro, storing the results into the directory `my-dis-analysis`.
+This example also demonstrates how to specify a new directory for the `Fun4All_EICAnalysis_DIS.C` and for the `lib` directory in the install path of the `EICAnalysisModule` if they are not the default ones.

      run-particle-gun.sh -n 100 -b 5 -r my-dis-analysis -l ~/tools/eic-analysis/lib -a ~/tools/analysis/EICAnalysis/macros/diskinematics_fun4all/